vernvandamn/cleanroom/README.md

  	--tfhub_module https://tfhub.dev/google/imagenet/inception_v3/feature_vector/3
 ``

-The image is then run through the model by using a call to the following script also aquired from [tensorflow's github](https://github.com/tensorflow/tensorflow/raw/master/tensorflow/examples/label_image/label_image.pyh):
+The image is then run through the model by using a call to the following script also acquired from [tensorflow's github](https://github.com/tensorflow/tensorflow/raw/master/tensorflow/examples/label_image/label_image.pyh):
 ``
 python label_image.py \